No matter how good your product is, or how well your team works, you will receive negative comments on social media. It’s unavoidable.

 Step 5.
 Take it out of the spotlight

 To resolve the conflict, shift the conversation from social media to another place.
-Ask the customer to write you an email, direct message, or call the customer support.
+Ask the customer to write you an email, direct message, or call customer support.

 Step 6.
 Personalize your Message